Breguet Tourbillon Messidor 5335br/42/9w6 Review

 Today we will be taking a close look at the Breguet Tourbillon Mesidor reference # 5335BR/42/9W6.
-There is much that I need to to discuss about this watch so let's jump right in.
+There is much that I need to discuss regarding this watch so let's jump right in.

 As the father of the tourbillon complication, Breguet holds a very special place in the hearts of many watch enthusiasts.
 It is possibly one of the most mesmerizing complications every created and is usually the focal point on the dial of any watch that features one.
 This is probably why many Breguet watches feature this type of high complication.

 However, this particular watch has such an elaborately finished skeleton dial that although the tourbillon does look spectacular, it doesn't cause the rest of the wristwatch to pale in comparison like you will see on other, less impressively finished timepieces with the same complication.

 As with most Breguet watches, you will notice the very distinctive case with its fluted sides creating a magnificent combination of light and shadow on the sides of the 40mm polished 18kt rose gold case.

 Another slightly less noticeable but equally artistic feature is the use of polished gold dot hour markers on the off-center dial on the upper half of the dial.
 These dots are found on every hour from 8 o'clock to 4 o'clock and are missing where the tourbillon cage intersects.

 Highly polished blued steel hands in the Breguet style stand out nicely over the mostly steel and rose gold skeleton dial but interestingly, the minute hand somehow passes through the tourbillon window in the most unexpected way.